1:1 Animal Assisted Child Led Play Therapy

 Coping Strategies

-The Play Therapist introduces techniques for emotional regulation and coping, using the therapy animal as a focal point for these skills.
+The therapist introduces emotional regulation and coping techniques, using the therapy animal as a grounding focal point to help the child learn and apply these skills.

 A Collaborative Approach